Tod Kowalczyk

 Tod Edward Kowalczyk (born June 19, 1966) is an American college basketball coach and current head men's basketball coach at the University of Toledo.
 He was the head coach at the University of Wisconsin-Green Bay from 2002–10, before accepting the head coaching position at Toledo on March 30, 2010.
+In 24 seasons as a head coach, he has won the regular season championship five times but has never made the NCAA tournament.